susanna00/shopping-cart/README.md

 ## Setup

-In the root directory of your local repository, create a new file called ".env", and update the content of the ".env" file to specify the tax rate that must be applied depending on your location:
+In the root directory of your local repository, create a new file called ".env", and update the content of the ".env" file to specify the tax rate that must be applied depending on your location, see example below:

     TAX_RATE= 0.0875